illume/renesortfun/README.md

 ```

-# day 5
+## day 4

 Yesterday I played around with autovectorization a lot.
 Whilst I learnt some, it didn't help with autovectorizing the function I was trying to with it.
 It was too complex for the autovectorizer in gcc.
-It would be interesting to know if Intels icc would be able to do it.
+It would be interesting to know if Intel's icc would be able to do it.

 Additionally, I spent some time updating to the latest Windows 11, and Ubuntu 22.04 LTS.
 Was hoping to perhaps see some difference with gcc or clang and autovectorization with the newer versions.
 But for this complex function, the answer is no.